cafali/ResolutionTweak/README.md

 ```

 Make sure that if you use a custom resolution that is not already available in Windows, you add it to the custom resolutions in the Nvidia panel.

+# Why?

+Idk..
+I created this to quickly switch to 4:3 when playing CS.
+This allows me to play 4:3 in fullscreen windowed mode, where I don't need to worry about the long alt+tabbing issue that occurs in fullscreen mode and often bugs out when playing 4:3.